Bar Magnet - Uses, Pole Strength, Definition, Types, Properties, Classification,

 4. Bar magnets are used in a variety of industries for collecting loose metals and preserving the magnetism of other magnets.

 A discussion on bar magnets would be incomplete without mentioning Alnico and Neodymium bar magnets.
 Aluminium, nickel, cobalt, and iron are the main ingredients in Alnico magnets.
-These magnets produce a high magnetic field and maintain that field even when exposed to intense heat.
+These magnets can produce a high magnetic field and maintain that field even in the presence of intense heat.
 Magnets consisting of neodymium, boron, and iron are known as neodymium bar magnets.
-Both magnets are tremendously powerful, but they are also extremely fragile.
+Both magnets are really powerful, but they are also extremely fragile.

 Frequently Asked Questions (FAQs)